 Amy at Teach Mama has a great idea with her Hello Teacher Letters, I am totally doing this with Ladybug!

-More From Around the Web
+More First Day of School From Around the Web

 That's a LOT of First Day of School ideas!
 BUT if you are looking for MORE, I invite you to check my Back to School Pinterest Board for photo ideas, food fun, crafts and more!

 Do you have a Preschooler getting Ready for Kindergarten?
 If so, check out the Top 10 Summer Activities for Kindergarten Readiness!